Venue List

 EH1 1TH

-9Right in the middle of it all in the best location and part of our Royal Mile hub (6 theatres) we present three very special spaces, offering an array of new and established work – from theatre to musicals, dance, comedy and music, a real feast for all.
-The buzzing courtyard bar adjacent to the venue offers audiences pre and post-show drinks and an unrivalled Fringe experience.66498
+9Right in the middle of it all in the best location and part of our Royal Mile hub (7 theatres) we present three unique spaces, offering an array of new and established work – from theatre to musicals, dance, comedy and music, a real feast for all.
+The buzzing courtyard bar adjacent to the venue offers audiences pre and post-show drinks and an unrivalled Fringe experience.90671

 EH8 9DW